Top 10 Accelerators for Business Growth

 Recently I was interviewed by Ingar Grev of The Strategic Business Forum.
 Ingar was interested to hear about what has worked for me as an entrepreneur, contributing to the success of Helios, and what advice and counsel would I give my colleagues—basic lessons learned as a CEO.
-How appropriate and timely as this month Helios celebrates its 12th year in business.

 Launching the company from the basement of my home with just myself initially, growing by adding 1099 contractors, and then bringing W2 employees on payroll in and of itself created interesting challenges and opportunities.
 Moving from having our team meetings from my kitchen table to the dining room table (with more seating capacity), to moving to an executive office and then a full office lease with a 5-year commitment—has also afforded learning opportunities.
 Through the growth of Helios and in the HR consulting we provide our clients, there have been moments and events that stand out as significant.
 I'd like to share a few with you in the hopes that you find them helpful as you grow your organization.